Automation — Control Loops

 DevicesAdd input sensors and output actuators to the tables.

 SaveSave the control loop.
-It is automatically converted to a Lua script.
+It is automatically converted to a Lua script that appears in the Programs tab.

 CloseExit the editor.